Admission Requirements - CSU

 Disclaimer: The final responsibility for successful transfer rests with the student.
 The information posted on the De Anza College Transfer Planning Web site is designed to assist you in obtaining the most accurate information possible.
 However, this information is subject to change without notice, which may subsequently impact your admission to the University.

-Students are encouraged to meet as early as possible and periodically with a counselor or academic advisor both at De Anza College and at the transfer institution to confirm your choice of classes and to develop an education plan for transfer.
+Students are encouraged to meet as early as possible and periodically with a counselor or academic adviser both at De Anza College and at the transfer institution to confirm your choice of classes and to develop an education plan for transfer.